-The Rory Peck Awards are open for entry to professional freelance journalists working anywhere in the world.
+The Rory Peck Awards are for professional freelance journalists working anywhere in the world.
 Our four categories focus on international news and current affairs, with one category dedicated specifically to local journalists and field producers.
 Any work submitted must have been broadcast in the past year.

 Why should I enter the Rory Peck Awards?